Mishkanian/bikesharing/README.md

 The analysis begins with [general information](https://public.tableau.com/profile/michael.mishkanian#!/vizhome/BikesharingAnalysis_16191255906100/BikesharingAnalysis), which contains a map of the top starting locations for rides in NYC and a pie chart showing the gender distribution of riders.
 This dashboard is intended to provide a basic overview of the data.

 Total user checkout times are then shown, which is then followed by the same graph filtered by gender.
+This line graph showcased the large disparity in Male and Female ridership.

+Total trips by weekday are visualized as a heatmap.
+The majority of Monday-Friday trips are 7 AM - 9 AM and 5 PM - 7 PM.
+When filtering this heatmap by Gender, it is again found that Male ridership far outpaces Female ridership.
+However, the peak riding hours across all genders are similar.

+Finally, user trips by gender is visualized.
+This chart illustrates that users are much more likely to be subscribers, rather than ordinary customers.

 ## Summary